|

 Generally speaking, the preference in the UK seems to be for 01 tool steel, from which many a good quality knife is made.
 I have two main reservations about 01 tool steel, the quality of the finished knife blade can be variable, so it's very important to source blades from a trusted source and, even the best of knives must be looked after properly lest the blade marks badly and/or rust takes a good hold.

 A few knives are made from 420 and 440 series of stainless steel and without doubt, some knife blades made from this can be pretty good.
 Cost is low on average so stainless steel knives are ideal for the occasional user who might not be too fussed about caring for his knife.
-Having said that, even so called stainless steel can go rusty if utterly neglected.
+Having said that, even 'stainless steel' can go rusty if utterly neglected.

 Pardon my ignorance, but if you said to me that I only had one choice of steel blade to take with me on a desert island, it would have to be made from RWL-34 powder steel.
 In my view at least, the ideal knife steel for the outdoors.
 Not easy to come by and tends to be expensive.
 But, for your money you're getting a precision compounded steel that performs brilliantly and is stainless as well.
 Difficult to get a bad RWL-34 blade because the whole process is so controlled and the hardening process has to be done by a specialised centre where quality control is consistently assured.